charlesm93/charlesm93.github.io/_pages/research.md

 algorithm which uses principles of mathematical physics.
 One requirement for this algorithm is the computation of gradients for sometimes very complex distributions.
-This is problem is best tackled by clever implementations of _automatic differentiation_.
+This problem is best tackled by clever implementations of _automatic differentiation_.

 I've recently started thinking about ways to combine HMC with variational inference